How much protein per day?

 Yes, as long as you vary your sources to get all essential amino acids.
 Combine legumes + grains, or use complete sources like soy or quinoa.

 Whey is convenient but not mandatory.
-If you hit your quota through food, it adds nothing extra.
-It's useful if you struggle to eat enough protein or need a quick post-workout source.
+If you reach your quota with food, it adds nothing extra.
+It's useful if you struggle to eat enough protein or if you need a quick source post-workout.

 Yes.
 This myth is outdated.
 Your body absorbs all the protein you eat — digestion just takes longer.
-Spreading it over 3-4 servings optimizes muscle synthesis, but a large high-protein meal isn't wasted.
+Spreading it across 3-4 servings optimizes muscle synthesis, but a large protein meal isn't wasted.